About the College

 Students who live at the IRC pay an activity fee of $110 per semester.
 This fee covers IRC programming and events including, but not limited to: a weekly continental breakfast, weekly tea event, apple picking, trips to Monticello or Washington, D.C., the annual IRC Ball, sporting events, Welcome Back dinners, t-shirts and more!
 Live the Difference!

-The IRC was opened in Fall of 2001 by Prof. Brad Brown, who wished to create an environment focused on exploring global and cross-cultural issues on Grounds.
-As the first Principal of the IRC, he led and developed the residential college into a strong community of successful students with a unique, global perspective.
+The IRC was opened in Fall of 2001 by the University with a desire to create an environment focused on exploring global and cross-cultural issues on Grounds.
+As the first Principal of the IRC, Prof. Brad Brown led and developed the residential college into a strong community of successful students with a unique, global perspective.

 In Fall of 2013, the IRC introduced its second Principal, Prof. Eric Loth.
 Under his and the new Director of Studies', Sandy Seidel, direction, the Faculty Fellows program was expanded.
 Student mentorship with the top professors of UVA became individualized.
 In addition, the IRC has assimilated the best practices from Harvard's residential college system: intra- and inter-college competition, student speeches, increased dining options, and Morea evenings.